liangyuRain/liangyuRain.github.io/index.md

 ## About Me

-I am a fourth-year Ph.D. student in the Paul G. Allen School of Computer Science & Engineering at the University of Washington, advised by [Prof. Arvind Krishnamurthy](https://www.cs.washington.edu/people/faculty/arvind).
+I am a fourth-year Ph.D. student in the Paul G. Allen School of Computer Science & Engineering at the University of Washington, advised by <a href="https://www.cs.washington.edu/people/faculty/arvind" gtag-section="about" gtag-item="arvind">Prof. Arvind Krishnamurthy</a>.
 I also completed my undergraduate studies at the University of Washington, earning a B.S. in Computer Science and a B.S. in Applied & Computational Mathematical Sciences (Discrete Math and Algorithms).

-My CV can be found [here](https://liangyurain.github.io/assets/files/CV/main.pdf).
+My CV can be found <a href="./assets/files/CV/main.pdf" gtag-section="about" gtag-item="cv">here</a>.

 ## Research Interests